 If you are looking for somewhere to stay on the D707 in Namibia, then Kanaan Desert Retreat is a fantastic option.

-We camped there for two nights, and not only do you have panoramic views across the desert plains to the Tiras Mountains, but you may also be treated to an encounter with the local meerkat colony.
+We camped there for two nights on our Namibian road trip.
+You have panoramic views across the desert plains to the Tiras Mountains, and you may also be treated to an encounter with the local meerkat colony.

 Overview of Information for staying at Kanaan Desert Retreat